Visit New York in 5 days

 DISCOVER THE DIFFERENT ACTIVITIES AROUND THE STATUE BY CLICKING HERE

 Inside the Statue of Liberty, you will find a museum that will give you lots of information about the statue and its construction.
-It is also possible to climb to the crown level from where you will have a nice view of the NY skyline.
+It is also possible to climb to the crown level from where you will have a nice view of the NYC skyline.
+However, obtaining a ticket to the crown needs a lot of preparation – you will have to book your tickets several months in advance and not many are sold!

 Tours of Liberty Island and Ellis Island are open to the public every day of the year (except December 25th) from 9:30 a.m. to 5 p.m.